 I just attended a lecture by Roy Beaumeister.
 It was a wide ranging talk about the past, the future, and how predictions and prospections of the future influence decision making.
-One experiment that Roy spoke of piqued when considering it in relation to what I’ve seen with my students, and their motivation, in the classroom.
+One experiment that Roy spoke of piqued my interest when considering it in relation to what I’ve seen with my students, and their motivation, in the classroom.

 The experiment had two conditions (let’s call them red and blue).
 To start off with, individuals in both conditions were asked to answer six questions.
 However, the results were rigged such that individuals in the blue condition were told that two of their answers were correct, and those in the red condition were told that five of their six answers were correct.
 Then all subjects were asked to make a happiness forecast, they were asked a question like ‘We’re now going to give you six similar questions, how happy do you think you’d be next time if you got all six correct’*.
 Their happiness forecasts can be seen in the image below.